 The Group acts as both lessor and lessee of real estate and machines.
 Leases in which risks and rewards incidental to ownership are not transferred to the lessee are classified as operating leases.
 Lease payments related to them are recognised in the income statement on a straight-line basis over the lease term.

 Leases that substantially transfer all risks and rewards incidental to ownership to the Group are classified as finance leases.
 An asset leased under a finance lease is recognised in the balance sheet at the lower of the fair value at the inception date and the present value of minimum lease payments.
 The lease obligations of finance leases are recorded in interest-bearing liabilities in the balance sheet.
-Lease payments are recognised as finance costs and a decrease in the liability.
+Lease payments are recognized as finance costs and a decrease in the liability.
 Assets acquired under finance leases are depreciated over the shorter of the useful life of the asset and the lease term.

 Similarly, leases in which assets are leased out by the Group and substantially all the risks and rewards incidental to ownership are transferred to the lessee, are classified as finance leases.
 Assets leased under such contracts are recognised as a receivable in the balance sheet and the receivable is stated at present value.
 The financial income from finance leases is determined so as to achieve a constant periodic rate of return on the remaining net investment for the lease term.